gittuf/gittuf/docs/cli/gittuf_policy_remove-rule.md

 ### Synopsis

-This command allows users to remove and existing rule to the specified policy file.
-By default, the main policy file is selected.
+The 'remove-rule' command deletes the specified rule from the specified gittuf policy file.
+By default, the main policy file (targets) is used, which can be overridden with the '--policy-name' flag.

 ```
 gittuf policy remove-rule [flags]